SGT Quincy Lopez

 On January 26, 2006, Army Sergeant Lopez was serving as an Intelligence NCO with the 10th Mountain Division in Baghdad, Iraq, when his convoy was hit by an improvised explosive device (IED).
 The blast resulted in severe injuries to his lower right leg which was later followed by a below the knee amputation.
 Since then, he has undergone several surgeries with more scheduled for the future.

-Since being injured, Quincy’s has not lived an accessible home causing him to further injure himself, setting back his recovery.
+Since being injured, Quincy has not lived in an accessible home, causing him to further injure himself, setting back his recovery.
 He often gets disheartened when barriers prevent him from navigating his current home safely.
 Friends with several HFOT home recipients, including Marine Cpl Tim Read and Army SSG Chris Gordon, Quincy has seen first-hand the impact of a Homes For Our Troops home.

 In a specially adapted custom Homes For Our Troops home, Quincy will have a safe, accessible environment to raise his son, Warren.
 With a single level open floorplan and wide doorways, Quincy will be able to utilize his wheelchair, mitigating further injury.
 With the freedom and independence he will regain, Quincy will have more time to pay it forward.
 He enjoys coaching youth sports, mentoring Veterans, and also works with various nonprofits including being a legal advocate for children in court cases concerning topics like adoption and child custody.
 Quincy also has a passion for playing adaptive sports, and competes on the Paralympic Bobsled team with future HFOT home recipient Army SGT James Klingensmith.
 The financial freedom of a donated home will assist Quincy in his dream of opening his own nonprofit for Veterans to mentor foster children.
 He strongly believes that giving Veterans a new mission of mentoring foster children will help create a support system and bring awareness to both Veteran issues and children needs.